Good news for Indie Authors:

 PRIZES FOR WINNER AND FINALISTS:

 Each finalist will receive a certificate and a silver pin.

 Each winner will receive the Carol Award and a gold pin.
-Winning editors will receive an award.
-Winning publishers will receive a certificate.
+Winning editors will receive a certificate.

 *The decisions about publisher recognition or qualified independently published status are made after careful consideration of ACFW’s goals and the vision.
 ACFW has the final word on publisher recognition or qualified independently published status.